dakota/cakephp-lookuplists-plugin/README.md

 * Complete the import & export functionality
 * Test cases
 * When editing a list item, and the name changes to an existing name within the same list, an error is thrown.
+* Checks to ensure integrity of data (List must always have at least one default option etc)

 If you find any issues with the plugin, please create a new issue within [GitHub](https://github.com/jacoroux/cakephp-lookuplists-plugin/issues)